OLD CHANNEL BAY HOMES FOR SALE

 Amenities:

-Notable areas on the bay are the Narrows Channel which connects Upper Lake to Lower Lake Minnetonka.
+Notable areas on the bay are the Narrows Channel, which connects Upper Lake to Lower Lake Minnetonka.
 The busy channel is home to great fishing and free on-site parking.
-Just off of County Road 19, It is a popular spot amongst locals, as it is home to fish species like Northern Pike, Walleye, Bullhead, Muskie, and Crappie.
-The fishing at the Narrows Channel provides a friendly environment for old and new fishers alike.
+Just off County Road 19, it is a popular spot amongst locals, as it is home to fish species like Northern Pike, Walleye, Bullhead, Muskie, and Crappie.
+The fishing in the channel provides a friendly environment for old and new fishers alike.
 Locals describe it as a relaxed environment where everyone has just as much fun watching others catch as their own.
 Although Old Channel Bay has no restaurants on the water, Navarre has plenty of dining options.
-After just five minutes in the car, you can enjoy live music and a meal at The Narrows and The Lake Room, or grab a pizza at Lulu's Pizza.
+After just five minutes in the car, you can enjoy live music and a meal at The Narrows or The Lake Room.

 Source MN DNR®